shahzaibshaikh/shahzaibshaikh/README.md

 - Microservices & Event Based Architecture

 ### 🚀 **Projects:**
+1. ⚽ [433 Football: Content Management System](https://cms.by433.com/) A cutting-edge CMS with advanced automation empowering the content team to publish captivating content to more than 1 million football fans worldwide.
-1. 🎹 [MusicSurf: Spotify Clone](https://musicsurf.vercel.app/): A spotify clone that utilizes Spotify Web API and provides a high performance frontend interface to browse music.
+2. 🎹 [MusicSurf: Spotify Clone](https://musicsurf.vercel.app/): A spotify clone that utilizes Spotify Web API and provides a high performance frontend interface to browse music.
-2. 🖋️ [Rethink](https://rethink-fe.vercel.app/): A full stack web app built using React.js, Express.js, MongoDB and Chakra UI that allows users to write notes, arrange them into folders, favorite them and a lot more.
+3. 🖋️ [Rethink](https://rethink-fe.vercel.app/): A full stack web app built using React.js, Express.js, MongoDB and Chakra UI that allows users to write notes, arrange them into folders, favorite them and a lot more.

 ### 💬 **Let's Connect:**
 - 🔗 [linkedin/shahzaibshaikh98](https://www.linkedin.com/in/shahzaibshaikh98/)